Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.4.0.0:
 - NEW FEATURE (Alban): Custom mouse cursors.
+- NEW FEATURE (Patrick): A feature to move the area
+- BUGFIX (Patrick): The export area could be truncated in the exported image for large layout + add a 32 studs margin
 - BUGFIX (Alban): When you press the duplicated key (ALT) above a brick/text not in the selection, the selection can be duplicated.
 - BUGFIX (Alban): The aplication was not in foreground when the splashscreen disapear.
 - BUGFIX (Alban): Some improvment has been made in the spanish and german translation.